 Novell eDirectory on Linux and Solaris uses a dynamically adjusted thread pool to service client requests.
 The thread pool is self-adjusting and delivers optimum performance in most cases.
-However, you can avoid the delay caused by starting up threads when there is a sudden load on the server by setting the following parameters in the /etc/opt/novell/eDirectory/conf/ nds.conf file.
+However, you can avoid the delay caused by starting up threads when there is a sudden load on the server by setting the following parameters in the /etc/opt/novell/eDirectory/conf/nds.conf file.

-Parameter Description and Recommended Settings n4u.server.idle-threads Minimum number of threads (regardless of activity) The value of this parameter should be based on the average client load, in order to minimize the time required to produce new threads during normal client activity. n4u.server.max-threads Maximum number of threads The value of this parameter should be based on the maximum number of simultaneous clients that need to be serviced, along with the following recommendations: n4u.server.start-threads eDirectory requires a minimum of 16 threads One thread for every 255 LDAP connection (Monitor Thread) One thread for every four concurrent clients (Worker Thread) 114u.server.start-tilleaus Number of threads that start when eDirectory starts The value of this parameter should be based on the average glient lead in The value of this parameter should be based on the average client load, in order to minimize the time required to produce new threads during normal client activity.
+Parameter Description and Recommended Settings n4u.server.idle-threads Minimum number of threads (regardless of activity) The value of this parameter should be based on the average client load, in order to minimize the time required to produce new threads during normal client activity. n4u.server.max-threads Maximum number of threads The value of this parameter should be based on the maximum number of simultaneous clients that need to be serviced, along with the following recommendations: eDirectory requires a minimum of 16 threads One thread for every 255 LDAP connection (Monitor Thread) One thread for every four concurrent clients (Worker Thread)

+Parameter Description and Recommended Settings n4u.server.start-threads Number of threads that start when eDirectory starts The value of this parameter should be based on the average client load, in order to minimize the time required to produce new threads during normal client activity.